Kihntagious

 Kihntagious is a 1984 studio album by the Greg Kihn Band.
 It is the last album to feature drummer and founding member Larry Lynch and keyboard player Gary Phillips.

-The album was recorded in Studio “C” at Fantasy Studios in Berkeley, California.
+The album was recorded in Studio "C" at Fantasy Studios in Berkeley, California.

+Critical reception

+The Philadelphia Inquirer noted that Kihn's "music is fundamentally sound, but it also appears so carefully structured that there is little room in it for emotion."

+The Rolling Stone Album Guide considered "Reunited" to be among Kihn's "most memorable work."